greemoid/greemoid/README.md

 # 💫 About Me:
-🔭 I'm actively looking for a job right now<br>👯 We can team up and do a project together<br>🤝 I’m looking for help with a design for my projects<br>🌱 I’m currently learning Android(Kotlin)<br>⚡ I really enjoy developing applications in the area of mental health
+🔭 I'm actively looking for a job right now<br>👯 We can team up and do a project together <br>🌱 I’m currently learning Android(Kotlin)<br>⚡ I really enjoy developing applications in the area of mental health

 ## 🌐 Socials: